[Acoustic Guitar Chords] > How to Play the B7 Chord (Technique, Variations and Exercises)

 If you found the above version a bit challenging, let’s take a step back.

 This open B7 chord only requires three fingers, instead of four.
-And although it’s not considered the official B7 chord because it’s lacking a note, it is a great place to start for beginner players.
+Although it’s not considered the official B7 chord because it lacks a note, it is a great place to start for beginner players.

 Using the diagram above, here’s how to position your fingers: